Decide What's Important and What Is Less So

 • Personnel: Sales team and Order Entry team

-The criticality of the "Oracle Customer Order Database" is now clear.
-It is not sitting in a vacuum; it is critically important because it is an essential asset for a top-priority function (SF-01) within a top-ranked business unit ("Sales").
-This top-down structure provides an unambiguous, business-justified view of risk that is defensible and easily understood by management.
+The criticality of the “Oracle Customer Order Database” is now clear.
+It is clearly integrated into the business; it is critically important because it is an essential asset for a top-priority function (SF-01) within a top-ranked business unit (“Sales”).
+This top-down structure provides a clear, business-justified view of risk that management can easily understand.
 It allows you to see precisely how a technical risk (e.g., a vulnerability in the Oracle database) can bubble up to impact a core business operation.

-With a clear understanding of what's important, the BIA can now finally move to its core purpose: analyzing the tangible and intangible impacts of a disruption over time.
-A robust impact analysis avoids "impact inflation."
-This is the common tendency to only focus on unrealistic scenarios.
-Or on self-importance assurances.
+With a clear understanding of what's indispensable, the BIA can now finally move to its core purpose: analyzing the tangible and intangible impacts of a disruption over time.
+A robust impact analysis prevents “impact inflation,” which is the common tendency to focus solely on unrealistic scenarios or self-importance assurances, as this just causes management to discount your findings.
 That just causes management to discount your findings.
 A more credible approach uses a range of outcomes that paint a realistic picture of escalating damage over time.

 Your analysis should assess the loss of the four core pillars of information security: